 In July 2013, the Board of Immigration Appeals issued its first post-DOMA decision In Re Zeleniak, 26 I&N Dec.
 158 (BIA 2013).
 The Board reversed the denial of marriage-based benefits for a NJ couple who married in VT.
 Significantly, the decision listed a number of immigration benefits that flow to married couples as a result of DOMA’s end, and clarifies that for immigration purposes, the government looks to the place of celebration of the marriage to determine its validity.

+Prior to the fall of DOMA, some guidance for LGBTQ couples already existed.
 On June 17, 2011, John Morton, the director of ICE issued a memo on prosecutorial discretion, outlining scenarios where it may be appropriate for ICE or USCIS to close removal proceedings or not begin them at all.
 In August 2011, ICE further announced that it would convene an inter-agency committee to review all 300,000 pending removal cases to determine which were low priority and should be closed.
-In various conversations with the press and the public, DHS made it clear that one of the favorable factors — family ties — would include LGBT families.
-DHS is on record as making these statements, but to date has not issued any publicly available, LGBT-inclusive written guidance.
+In various conversations with the press and the public, DHS made it clear that one of the favorable factors — family ties — would include LGBTQ families.
 DHS has put out an FAQ on the August 2011 announcement.

 In 2011 the Attorney General issued a precedent decision In Re Dorman, 25 I&N Dec.
 485 (A.G.
 2011), in which he instructed the Board of Immigration Appeals to answer four questions concerning the application for cancellation of removal by a non-citizen.
 The questions included whether a NJ civil union would constitute a qualifying relationship under the INA and whether timing of the union would affect the outcome of the case.

-One of the only areas of U.S. immigration law which gives any recognition to same sex couples, is the B visa which is available for co-habiting partners.
+Before the Supreme Court struck down DOMA, one of the only areas of U.S. immigration law which gaves any recognition to same sex couples, was the B visa which is available for co-habiting partners.
 The Department of State cable reconfirming the availability of this visa in a State Department cable issues by Colin Powell in Memo July 2001 .
 Subsequently DOS incorporated this language into the Foreign Affairs Manual 9 FAM 41.31 N14.4 C, page 25.
 On August 17, 2011, USCIS also finally issued a Policy Memorandum which issues guidance on how USCIS can adjudicate extension requests once a foreign national has entered the U.S. on a B visa as a co-habiting partner.

-Another very limited area of recognition for lesbian and gay couples is for derivative diplomatic G visas.
-If the spouse or partner is considered immediate family under the laws of the sending country, he or she can get a derivative G visa under DOS regulations which were issued in 2009.
+Another very limited area of recognition for lesbian and gay couples was for derivative diplomatic G visas.
+If the spouse or partner was considered immediate family under the laws of the sending country, he or she could receive a derivative G visa under DOS regulations which were issued in 2009.

-The United Nations High Commissioner on Refugees has added a resources page on LGBT refugee law issues which is quite helpful.
+The United Nations High Commissioner on Refugees has added a resources page on LGBTQ refugee law issues which is quite helpful.

 On December 6, 2011, Secretary of State Hillary Clinton gave a historic speech reiterating the United States’ position that “gay rights are human rights and human rights are gay rights.”
 You can watch the speech here, or read it here.
 Additionally, on the same day, President Obama issued a memorandum entitled “International Initiatives to Advance the Human Rights of Lesbian, Gay, Bisexual, and Transgender Persons” which, among other things, states the need to protect vulnerable LGBT asylum seekers and refugees.